PrincetonUniversity/PsyNeuLink/docs/source/index.rst

     my_encoder.run(input=[[0, 0, 0, 0, 0],[1, 0, 0, 0, 0], [0, 0, 1, 0, 0], [0, 0, 0, 1, 0], [0, 0, 0, 0, 1]],
                    target=[[0, 0, 0, 0, 0],[1, 0, 0, 0, 0], [0, 0, 1, 0, 0], [0, 0, 0, 1, 0], [0, 0, 0, 0, 1]])

-`Backpropation <BackPropagation>` is the default learning method, but PsyNeuLink also currently supports `Reinforcement Learning <Reinforcement>`, and others are currently being implemented (including Hebbian, Temporal Differences, and supervised learning for recurrent networks).
+`Backpropagation <BackPropagation>` is the default learning method, but PsyNeuLink also currently supports `Reinforcement Learning <Reinforcement>`, and others are currently being implemented (including Hebbian, Temporal Differences, and supervised learning for recurrent networks).